-12. Driver
+- 12. Driver - (a) Schools for children with VI, schools for children with PD, schools for children with ID, school for children with HI and SSD may appoint one driver for each registered school bus, subject to the number of students in need of the service.

-(a) The special school for children with VI, special schools for children with PD, special schools for children with ID, the special school for children with HI and SSD may appoint one driver for each registered school bus, subject to the number of students in need of the service.
+(b) Drivers in special schools will be ranked at Special Drivers.

-- (b) Drivers in special schools will be ranked at Special Drivers. (updated on 1 September 2021) - 13.
-Teacher Assistant (TA)
+13. Teacher Assistant (TA)